 Let’s talk about the Only Two eternal Things on Earth, as we work our way through the four Gospels: Jesus said, “Heaven and earth will pass away, but my words will never pass away.”
 (Luke 21:33, KJV).
 Over the last month and a half (in case you haven’t noticed), my FB posts worked their way through every book in the Old Testament.

-A little before Easter we looked at Malachi, the last OT book; then we discussed a couple of things “between the testaments”; then we discussed Passion Week, and went through the events leading to the resurrection.
-Much of that material came out of the Gospels, obviously, and we are picking back up from those narratives to resume our journey through the Bible.
+A couple of weeks ago we discussed Passion Week, and went through the events leading to the resurrection; then we resumed our journey in the Minor Prophets and looked at Malachi, the last OT book; then we discussed a couple of things “between the testaments”.
+Much of the Passion Week material came out of the Gospels, obviously, but we are picking back up from those narratives to resume our journey all the way through the Bible.
 Yesterday’s post came out of Mark.

 So if you’re keeping up, and you’ve been reading for a while, you have now read through the entire Old Testament.
 (Along with some bonus material thrown in for Passion Week!)
 Congratulations!
 If you want to go back and catch anything you missed, you can always check in to www.bojackson54.com!